Bogdanisar/Nondeterministic-Stack-Transducer/README.md

 The transducer should be run with the `void StackTransducer::runInput(std::string input, bool verbose, std::ostream& out, int maxResults)` method.
 It will run the input and dump any output (as soon as it is found) into the output stream.
-The transducer will gradually print results ordered by the number of steps needed to find each result If there's an **infinite** amount of results, then it will stop after finding maxResults results (unless this number is 0 or negative).
+The transducer will gradually print results ordered by the number of steps needed to find each result.
+If there's an **infinite** amount of results, then it will stop after finding maxResults results (unless this number is 0 or negative).
 The implicit value is 20.

 If **verbose** is enabled, along with any output, the steps taken will also be printed (in the form of **instantaneous descriptions**).